orionrobots/Bounce/developing.md

 Launch the app this way:
 https://developer.chrome.com/apps/first_app#five - pointing it at the Bounce directory.
 ---
+UI modifications

+Use jquery where possible - it is often simpler than the closure equivalent.
+Closure is what blockly is based upon - but can lead to very heavyweight code compared to the jquery alternative.

+---
 Changing libraries

 If you need to change the goog dependancies, or blockly version this is a bit trickier.